Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Better depth fit for petite users Not the best for full sprawl lounging
+Better depth fit for petite users Not built for full sprawl lounging

-Easier edge sitting and stand-up Cushions still benefit from routine care
+Easier edge sitting and stand-up Cushions still need routine care

 Details